Matriarchy: Conflated concepts

+Many people often conflate matriarchy with various terms.
+These terms describe types of familial organisation or alternative political ideologies.
+For example, various similar terms such as gynecocracy, gynocracy, gynaecocracy, gyneocracy, and gynarchy, all refer to the rule of women over men.
+The term Matriology, which is from Latin word māter (mother) and Greek word λογος (logos, teaching about) is used in theology and the history of religion as a designation for the study of the motherly aspects of various female deities and femininity.
+Matrilineality (often called Matriliny), which is a system where descent, identity, inheritance or property are passed down through female lineages.
+Matrilocality which is when married couples live close to the wife's family rather than the husband's.
+Matrifocality, which refers to a household or family being primarily led by women.

-Matristic: Feminist scholars and archeologists such as Marija Gimbutas, Gerda Lerner, and Riane Eisler label their notion of a "woman-centered" society surrounding Mother Goddess worship during prehistory (in Paleolithic and Neolithic Europe) and in ancient civilizations by using the term matristic rather than matriarchal.
+Terms such as matristic and matricentric convey similar ideas.
+The term matricentric means 'having a mother as head of the family or household.'
+Various scholars such as Marija Gimbutas, Gerda Lerner, and Riane Eisler describe their hypothesis of goddess-worshipping women-centred societies in prehistoric Europe and other ancient civilisations by using the term matristic rather than matriarchal.
 Marija Gimbutas states that she uses "the term matristic simply to avoid the term matriarchy with the understanding that it incorporates matriliny."

-Matrilineality, in which descent is traced through the female line, is sometimes conflated with historical matriarchy.
-Sanday favors redefining and reintroducing the word matriarchy, especially in reference to contemporary matrilineal societies such as the Minangkabau.
-The 19th-century belief that matriarchal societies existed was due to the transmission of "economic and social power ... through kinship lines" so that "in a matrilineal society all power would be channeled through women.
-Women may not have retained all power and authority in such societies ..., but they would have been in a position to control and dispense power... not unlike the nagging wife or the domineering mother."

-A matrilocal society defines a society in which a couple resides close to the bride's family rather than the bridegroom's family.

 History and distribution

-Most anthropologists hold that there are no known societies that are unambiguously matriarchal, at least no matriarchal society that have completely excluded the opposite gender from roles of authority.
-According to J. M. Adovasio, Olga Soffer, and Jake Page, no matriarchy with the element of exclusion is known to have existed.
-Anthropologist Donald Brown's list of human cultural universals (viz., features shared by nearly all current human societies) includes men being the "dominant element" in public political affairs, which he asserts is the contemporary opinion of mainstream anthropology, although there are some disagreements and exceptions.
+Most anthropologists, who follow the female dominance definition of matriarchy, argue that there are no known societies that are clearly matriarchal.
+Meaning there are no documented societies that have completely excluded men from roles of authority.
+Anthropologist Donald Brown's list of human cultural universals (viz., features shared by nearly all current human societies) includes men being the "dominant element" in public political affairs, which he asserts is the contemporary opinion of mainstream anthropology.

-A belief that women's rule preceded men's rule was, according to Haviland, "held by many nineteenth-century intellectuals".
-The hypothesis was notably advanced in the context of feminism and especially second-wave feminism, and have gained popularity as indigenous and gender research advances.
+A belief that women's rule preceded men's rule was held by many nineteenth-century intellectuals such as Bachofen.
+The hypothesis has since continued in the context of feminism and especially second-wave feminism.

-Matriarchs, according to Peoples and Bailey, do exist; there are "individual matriarchs of families and kin groups."